rdkcentral/Thunder/Source/WPEFramework/doc/ControllerPlugin.md

 <a name="method.persist"></a>
 ## *persist [<sup>method</sup>](#head.Methods)*

-Stores the configuration to persistent memory.
+Stores all configuration to the persistent memory.

 > ``storeconfig`` is an alternative name for this method.

-### Description

-Use this method to save the current configuration to persistent memory.

 ### Parameters